a-poor/golist/README.md

 A terminal task-list tool for Go.
 Inspired by the Node package [listr](https://www.npmjs.com/package/listr) and the [AWS Copilot CLI](https://github.com/aws/copilot-cli).

+Check out the documentation [here](https://a-poor.github.io/golist)! _NOTE: The docs site is slightly out of date since some cool new features have been added!
+Check out this README for updated info and then check back with the docs later!_

-Check out the documentation [here](https://a-poor.github.io/golist)!
+In a rush?
+Check out the [Example](##Example) and the [FAQs](##FAQ)

 ## Features
-* Multi-line lists print to the console
+* Multi-line updating lists print to the console
-* Output runs from a gorouting while the user's tasks run
 * Status updates live (with spinners while processing)
+* Nested task groups
-* Tasks can be skipped or fail
+* Check if tasks should be skipped or should fail
+* Safely print to stdout while the list is being displayed
+* Update the task's message while running
+* Truncate text output
+* Optionally expand/collapse a task-group's subtasks when not running
+* Task-groups can skip remaining tasks if failed

 ## Installation